 - Understand basic ways of manipulating data to identify “hotspots” and describe the distribution of health outcomes and disease in a practice population.

 - Explore innovative ways to bring a population health perspective into primary care practice, including through synthesizing clinical data and community data on social determinants.

 Two key processes are changing how primary health care operates in Canada.
 First, the increased used of electronic medical records (EMRs) now provides rich data over many years on individuals and entire practice populations.
 Such data is already being used in quality improvement efforts to target individuals for intervention.
 However, challenges remain in using data that is originally collected for only clinical purposes.
 Second, although primary care has always acknowledged it needs to address both individual and collective need, now it is 2 increasingly being seen as a resource to a geographically defined community (i.e. catchment area).
 Under policy changes such as “Patients First” in Ontario, providers are now being asked how they are serving local communities.

 This reading course will begin with identifying common sources of data that are available to understand the health and determinants of health of individuals and a practice population.
 We will use such data to develop a practice report, applying a population health approach to this assessment.
 We will then discuss the complementary concepts of “shifting the curve” and “hot spotting”, and examine how they apply to primary care settings.
 We will work through a number of examples, including using data to understand the health of diabetics, patients with HIV infection and patients with multi-morbidity.
 It is important that leaders in primary care have some familiarity with conducting an assessment of the health of their practice population and this course aims to support such efforts.

 This course will involve using Microsoft Excel only.
 No specific access to an electronic medical record (EMR) is required.

-Textbook: none (readings below)
+Textbook: none (readings as assigned)